Ashlc/TintTwist/README.md

 ## Description

-UNDER DEVELOPMENT.
 TintTwist is an interactive game built using JavaScript, HTML, and CSS.
 The game incorporates the NES.css framework, a nostalgic CSS framework inspired by the NES (Nintendo Entertainment System) console.
+Under development.

 [Play it here!](https://ashlc.github.io/TintTwist/)